Scarymerit/Protein-Analysis-tool-Using-Biopython-package-and-Streamlit/README.md

 1. Clone the Repository
 Bash
 git clone https://github.com/yourusername/protein-analysis-pipeline.git
-cd protein-analysis-pipeline
+cd Protein-Analysis-tool-Using-Biopython-package-and-Streamlit

 2. Install Dependencies
 Run the following command to install the required Python packages:
 Bash
-pip install biopython nglview matplotlib ipywidgets requests Note for JupyterLab users: You may need to enable the nglview extension: jupyter-labextension install @jupyter-widgets/jupyterlab-manager nglview-js-widgets
+pip install biopython nglview matplotlib ipywidgets requests **Note for JupyterLab users:** You may need to enable the nglview extension: jupyter-labextension install @jupyter-widgets/jupyterlab-manager nglview-js-widgets
 ________________________________________
 **🚀 How to Run**